ansyblenetwork/aquietlife/_posts/2021-06-29-trading-theses.md

 title: "Opportunism, capital efficiency, and diversification: The principles of trading"
 ---

 Every trading decision should be backed by a thesis.
-My theses always seem to be backed by one or more of the following three principles:
+In turn, my theses typically uphold one or more of the following principles:

 1. Opportunism,
 2. Capital efficiency,